nhu92/Mixed-DNA-Project/04-WillItApplyBroader.md

 I am trying to automatically generate an expected tree.
 I will use the species tree method from iqtree to the astral.

 Also, need to mention here is, I would like to compare the output of contig from known mix and pooled soil.
-I hope there are some contigs make sense to me compared to a randon sequences in the soil sample.
+I hope there are some contigs make sense to me compared to a random sequences in the soil sample.
 I will work a little be late for today.

 ---